Sanctioning Guidelines for Violations of COVID-19 Public Health Expectations

 Adjudication Process for Alleged Violations

-Alleged violations of the Green and Gold Promise will be reviewed through a hearing process detailed in the Medical Student Handbook Medical Student Handbook Policies 690.10 - Fitness Committee and 690.20 - Review of Professional Performance and shall be modified in the following limited ways:
+Alleged violations will be reviewed through a hearing process detailed in the Medical Student Handbook Medical Student Handbook Policies 690.10 - Fitness Committee and 690.20 - Review of Professional Performance and shall be modified in the following limited ways:

 - Review and adjudication by the Committee shall be effectuated by at least two of the five members of the Fitness Committee;